doublep/logview/README.md

 ### Installation

+Logview is available from [MELPA](http://melpa.org/#/logview).
+Assuming your `package-archives` lists MELPA, just type

+    M-x package-install RET logview RET

+to install it.

-Logview is currently not available from any package archives.
-But installing it from source is not difficult at all.
+Alternatively, installing Logview from source is not difficult either.

 First, clone the source code: